-Now as an application of the monotonicity principle, we prove the stability of $\mu \wedge \nu$ under every optimal martingale transport. \cite{bj} discusses the following theorem in one-dimensional setup with $p=1$.
-We prove it here in general dimension with every $0<p\leq1$.
+Now as an application of the monotonicity principle, we prove the stability of $\mu \wedge \nu$ under every optimal martingale transport. \cite{bj} discusses the following theorem in one-dimensional setup with the Euclidean distance cost.
+We prove it here in general dimension with the class of cost functions \eqref{cost}.
 Note that radial symmetry of $\mu, \nu$ is not assumed.